 Collaboration doesn’t mean returning to work full-time.
 There are aspects of working together with very smart people that I do miss though.

 This is still a work in progress, but I’ve found a few areas that I enjoy.
 We have a weekly online game night with friends.
-I’m volunteering with a small (but talented) development team helping with Andrew Yang’s Move Humanity Forward project.
+I’m volunteering with a small (but talented) development team helping with some fun projects.
 I occasionally collaborate on podcasts or one-off chats with people.
 All are the kind of flexible collaboration I’m looking for.

 I’m still on the lookout for other flexible collaboration options.
 I’m not sure what’s next with this, but realizing the type of collaboration I’m looking for at this point in my life is a win.
 Peloton?
 MMORPG?
 Online class?
 We’ll see!